Which of the following best describes a property shared by all li... | Channels for Pearson+

 1

-Step 1: Begin by understanding the question, which asks for a property shared by all living organisms.
-This means identifying a universal characteristic that applies to every living organism, regardless of its complexity or type.
+Step 1: Begin by analyzing the question to identify the key concept being tested.
+The question is asking for a property shared by all living organisms, which means we need to focus on universal characteristics of life.

-Step 2: Analyze each option provided in the question.
-Option 1 states that all living organisms are composed of one or more cells.
-This aligns with the cell theory, a fundamental principle in biology that states all living organisms are made up of cells.

-Step 3: Evaluate Option 2, which mentions that all living organisms possess a backbone for structural support.
-This is incorrect because only vertebrates (a subset of animals) have backbones, and many organisms, such as plants, fungi, and invertebrates, do not.

-Step 4: Consider Option 3, which states that all living organisms reproduce only through sexual reproduction.
-This is also incorrect because many organisms reproduce asexually, such as bacteria, protists, and some plants and animals.
+Step 2: Review the options provided.
+Eliminate choices that are not applicable to all living organisms.
+For example, 'They reproduce only through sexual reproduction' is incorrect because many organisms reproduce asexually, such as bacteria and some plants.

-Step 5: Assess Option 4, which claims that all living organisms can photosynthesize to produce energy.
-This is incorrect because photosynthesis is specific to certain organisms like plants, algae, and some bacteria, while others rely on different methods of energy production, such as cellular respiration.
+Step 3: Evaluate the second option, 'They can photosynthesize to produce energy.'
+This is also incorrect because not all living organisms photosynthesize.
+For instance, animals and fungi obtain energy through other means, such as consuming organic matter.

+Step 4: Consider the third option, 'They are composed of one or more cells.'
+This is a fundamental property of all living organisms, as the cell is the basic unit of life.
+Both unicellular and multicellular organisms are composed of cells.

 Watch next